-ACCESS is a six-month mentoring and targeted support program developed by WAGEC.
 ACCESS provides pathways to work, training and education opportunities for women in Sydney impacted by homelessness, domestic and family violence, and social disadvantage.

-What is ACCESS?
+What is the ACCESS Program?

 Through one-on-one mentoring and tailored learning opportunities, ACCESS supports women to improve their confidence, economic safety, and wellbeing.
 ACCESS offers an innovative and responsive model of support to women by facilitating access to the next step in their journey towards economic safety.
 The program seeks to:

-• increase women’s economic opportunities
+- increase women’s economic opportunities

-• improve women’s health and wellbeing
+- improve women’s health and wellbeing

-Media Release and Press
+Media and Press